Civil War Timeline

 April 17,1861… Virginia secedes from the Union followed by Arkansas (5/6/61), N.Carolina (5/20/61), Tennessee (6/8/61).

 April 19,1861… President Lincoln orders the “blockade of southern ports”.
-Supplies for both citizens and war South will now be decreased for the duration of the war.
-“Blockade running” with fast ships will significantly aid the South in the first years only.
+Supplies for both Southern citizens and the Confederate war effort will now be decreased for the duration of the war.
+“Blockade running” with fast ships will significantly aid the South in the first years.

 April 23,1861… Robert E.Lee accepts command of Virginia State forces.
 This is accepted only after Lee turns down the offer from the Union on April 17th to command Federal forces in and around Washington.
 He refused..and resigned his commission in the Union army on April 20th.
 He had contemplated the Confederate offer for 2 days after his resignation.